Spasticity Overview

 - What other symptoms are present?

-After determining the cause of your spasticity, the provider may refer you to a physical therapist.
+After determining the cause of your spasticity, your provider may refer you to a physical therapist.
 Physical therapy involves different exercises, including muscle stretching and strengthening exercises.
 Physical therapy exercises can be taught to parents who can then help their child do them at home.

 Other treatments may include: